tlodge/databox-sdk-tutorial/gettingstarted/dashboard/index.md

 ### the dashboard interface.

-When you first load up, teh app will attempt to find your databix.
+When you first load up, the app will attempt to find your databox.
 If it fails, you will be prompted to enter the databox address:

 <figure class="figure">
   <img class="thumbnail" src="/images/gettingstarted/dashboard/connectionerror.png" width="30%" alt="dashboard connection error">